learn-co-curriculum/phase-1-project-review-guidelines/README.md

   would add value, add them to your README.md.
 If you want to go above and beyond, record a few seconds of yourself navigating the app and turn it into a gif.
 Then, add the gif in your README.md.
-That way anyone can get a sense of how your app works without leaving the README’s page on GitHub!
+That way anyone can get a sense of how your app works without leaving the README's page on GitHub!
 - **[GITHUB REPOSITORY]: A detailed commit history (30+ commits is your minimum goal)**.
 Committing frequently is a fundamental best practice that you want to acquire as soon as possible.
-One day you will be collaborating on projects and you’ll notice the importance of committing even more.
+One day you will be collaborating on projects and you'll notice the importance of committing even more.
 Commit messages should be in the present tense, 50 characters or less and they should describe the changes you are committing.
 - **A video walkthrough of your app (3 minutes should be enough)**.
 In the video try to sound as professional as possible and walk through the functionality you built.
-A common way to record the video is to open a zoom meeting, share your screen, and then hit “record”.
-Once the recording has been downloaded to your computer, upload it to YouTube Studio as “unlisted”.
+A common way to record the video is to open a zoom meeting, share your screen, and then hit "record".
+Once the recording has been downloaded to your computer, upload it to YouTube Studio as "unlisted".
 That way only people with the link will be able to watch it.
-You don’t have to share the video with anyone other than Flatiron if you don’t feel comfortable.
+You don't have to share the video with anyone other than Flatiron if you don't feel comfortable.
 - **A blog post about your project**.
 The blog post should be at least a 3-minute read (most blogging platforms show you the total read time).
 In the post analyze the idea and describe the project in general.
-Once you explain the “why” and “how” of your project, start describing one or two features in detail.
+Once you explain the "why" and "how" of your project, start describing one or two features in detail.
 Please make sure you only focus your blog on the technical aspects and find a good balance between text and code (code snippets or screenshots).
   [Instructions can be found here](https://docs.google.com/document/d/1i6NqCgYZd9DC25Om9agZ4lX-U_7DmjH0ZTBpOWMAn9Q/edit?usp=sharing).